Second or third year students of the Honours College FSW programme.

 Mode of instruction

-The procedure of the internship is explained at the introduction meeting.
 The internship is supervised by your coach and a supervisor from the organization in which you carry out the internship.

 After your internship, you will write a report which includes the following chapters: